XRPLF/xrpl-dev-portal/content/reference-data-api.md

 * Minimum value: `-9999999999999999e80`
 * 15 decimal digits of precision

-**XRP** has a different internal representation, and consequently its precision is different:
+**XRP** has a different internal representation, and its precision is different:

 * Minimum value: `0`
 * Maximum value: `100000000000` (`1e11`)